+The Offering

-The Offering Issuer: Tandem Diabetes Care, Inc. Common stock offered by us: 30,000,000 shares Common stock to be outstanding immediately after this offering: 40,119,404 shares Option to purchase additional shares: The underwriters have an option to purchase a maximum of 4,500,000 additional shares of common stock from us.
+Tandem Diabetes Care, Inc. Issuer:

+Common stock offered by us: 19,084,000 shares

+Common stock to be outstanding immediately after this 29,203,404 shares offering:

+Option to purchase additional shares: The underwriters have an option to purchase a maximum of 2,862,600 additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately \$56.1 million, or \$64.5 million if the underwriters fully exercise their option to purchase additional shares, based on the public offering price of \$2.00, after deducting the underwriting discount and estimated offering expenses payable by us.
+Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately

+\$46.3 million, or \$53.3 million if the underwriters fully exercise their option to purchase additional shares, assuming an offering price of \$2.62, the last reported sale price of our common stock on the NASDAQ Global Market on February 7, 2018 and after deducting the underwriting discount and estimated offering expenses payable by us.
+The actual offering price per share will be as determined between us and the underwriters at the time of pricing, and may be at a discount to the current market price.
+Accordingly, the recent market price used throughout this prospectus may not be indicative of the actual public offering price.
 We intend to use the net proceeds from this offering for working capital and other general corporate purposes.
 See the section entitled "Use of Proceeds" beginning on page 54 of this prospectus for additional information.

 Risk factors: Investing in our common stock involves risks.
-See the section entitled "Risk Factors" beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+See the section entitled "Risk Factors"

+beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

 NASDAQ Global Market symbol TNDM

-Certain of our existing stockholders and directors will be purchasing an aggregate of approximately \$3.9 million in shares of our common stock in this offering at the public offering price.
+Certain of our existing stockholders and directors have indicated an interest in purchasing up to an aggregate of approximately \$3.0 million in shares of our common stock in this offering at the public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.